For information about any of our programs, application, or any of our other student services please contact us:

 Designed for student success, graduates will have many employment opportunities in the manufacturing sector.
 Labs include up-to-date technology in areas like gas metal arc welding of steel and aluminum, gas tungsten arc welding of steel and aluminum, robotic welding, operation of machining stations, metal forming, laser cutting and plasma cutting.

-When you enroll in the Progessive Welding Technology program at MTI, you can earn an Associate of Applied Science degree in four semesters or exit after two semesters with a diploma.
+When you enroll in the Progessive Welding Technology program at Mitchell Tech, you can earn an Associate of Applied Science degree in four semesters or exit after two semesters with a diploma.

 *Placement data is gathered through graduate surveys, faculty-collected data, and phone surveys started after six months of graduation.
-In 2018, 18 of the 19 graduates responded to the survey.
+In 2021, 10 of the 11 graduates are represented in the data.
 Employment rate is figured by: (graduates employed)/(responding graduates who are seeking employment).